Explore-And-Match: Bridging Proposal-Based and Proposal-Free With Transformer for Sentence Grounding in Videos: Conclusion

 \section{Conclusion}

-In this study, we introduced explore-and-match, a new video grounding paradigm that unifies \pb and \pf approaches; our approach inherits the former concept while proposals are flexible as in the latter.
-We view video grounding as a direct set prediction problem.
-An end-to-end trainable \vidgtr is designed to solve this problem on top of transformer encoder-decoder architecture. \vidgtr predicts timespans in parallel, which are grounded on abundant video-text contexts.
-We employ bipartite matching in tandem with two key losses: 1) \sgl, which forces to match the target, and 2) span localization loss, which regress each proposal to fit the timespan.
-Our approach diversifies proposals in the explore step and matches each proposal to specific sentence in the match step. \vidgtr achieves new state-of-the-art results on two challenging benchmarks while doubling the inference speed.
-We hope our exploration and findings facilitate future research on video grounding. \FloatBarrier
+We have introduced \textit{\enm}, a new NLVG paradigm that unifies \pb and \pf approaches; our approach inherits the former concept while proposals are flexible as in the latter.
+We viewed NLVG as a direct set prediction problem, and designed a transformer-based \lvtr to solve this problem. \lvtr is end-to-end trainable and can predict time segments in parallel by utilizing abundant video-text contexts.
+We employed bipartite matching in tandem with two key losses: 1) \sgl forces to match the target, and 2) \tll regresses each proposal to fit the corresponding time segment.
+Our approach diversifies proposals in the \textit{explore} stage, and aligns each learnable proposal with specific target in the \textit{match} stage. \lvtr achieved new state-of-the-art results on two challenging benchmarks (ActivityCaptions and Charades-STA) while doubling the inference speed.
+We hope our exploration and findings facilitate future research on NLVG.

 { }